Tate8383/Main_server_20/resources/[NADRP]/qb-atms/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
-A stranger to NADRP should be able to read your bug report and understand how to reproduce it themselves and understand how the feature should work normally.
+A stranger to denalifw should be able to read your bug report and understand how to reproduce it themselves and understand how the feature should work normally.

 **To Reproduce**
 Steps to reproduce the behavior: